Jerard Rabb

-Jerard Rabb (born August 19, 1984) is a former American football wide receiver.
+Jerard Rabb (born August 19, 1984) is an American former football wide receiver.
 He played college football at Boise State.
-Rabb, along with Drisan James, was a component of the famous Hook and Lateral play that led the Broncos into overtime against the Oklahoma Sooners in the 2007 Tostitos Fiesta Bowl.
+Rabb, along with Drisan James, was a component of the famous Hook and Lateral play that led the Broncos into overtime against the Oklahoma Sooners in the 2007 Fiesta Bowl.

-He has also played for the San Francisco 49ers.
+He was a member of the Dallas Cowboys, San Francisco 49ers, and Boise Burn.

-High school career
+Early life

 Rabb attended El Modena High School in Orange, California and was a student and a letterman in football and basketball.
 In football, he was named as an All-League selection and was chosen as an All-State selection.
 Rabb graduated from El Modena High School in 2002.

 College career

 Rabb began his college football career at Saddleback Community College in Mission Viejo, California.
 His quarterback at Saddleback was Colt Brennan.
 As a sophomore, Rabb was named Mission Conference offensive player of the year after catching 83 passes for 1,368 yards and 15 touchdowns.

 As a junior at Boise State in 2005, Rabb snared 38 passes for 572 yards (15.1 avg.) and five touchdowns.
 In his senior season, he caught 37 balls for 586 yards (15.8 avg.) and four touchdowns.